grantjo78/TanzuOnAzure/README.md

 ## Virtual Network Configuration

-A subnet for the management cluster control plane node A Network Security Group (NSG) in the cluster’s VNet resource group that is on the control plane subnet and has the following inbound security rules, to enable SSH and Kubernetes API server connections:
+A Network Security Group (NSG) in the cluster’s VNet resource group that is on the control plane subnet and has the following inbound security rules, to enable SSH and Kubernetes API server connections:
 Allow TCP over port 22 for any source and destination Allow TCP over port 6443 for any source and destination Port 6443 is where the Kubernetes API is exposed on VMs in the clusters you create.
 To change this port for a management or a workload cluster, set the CLUSTER_API_SERVER_PORT variable when deploying the cluster.